Robert-Simonetti-Obituary

 Send Flowers

-Robert was born in Long Beach, Ca, on January 21, 1957 to Albert and Jeanette Simonetti.
-He attended St. Barnabas Elementary, St. Anthony High School, LB Poly High School & Long Beach City College where he was an active member of the Order of Tilsmen.
+He was born in Long Beach on Jan.
+21, 1957 to Albert and Jeanette Simonetti.
+He attended St. Barnabas Elementary, St. Anthony High School, LB Poly High School and Long Beach City College where he was an active member of the Order of Tilsmen.
+Robert was an entrepreneur in retail and restaurant business.
+He worked for Taco Bell and later in management positions for Pollys Pies, Fiddler Three, Rusty Pelican and Red Onion.
+He relocated to Thousand Oaks where he opened his own sports bar/restaurant, The Yucatan Cantina, for 15 years.

-Robert is preceded in death by his mother, Jeanette Simonetti and survived by his father, Al, Brother Frank, sisters; Joanne (Charles) Shelton, and Nancy (Robert) Hoyt along with his nieces and nephews, Lisa and Carly Shelton, and Matthew and Steven Hoyt.
+Robert is preceded in death by his mother, Jeanette Simonetti, and survived by his father, Al; brother, Frank; sisters, Joanne (Charles) Shelton, and Nancy (Robert) Hoyt; along with his nieces and nephews, Lisa and Carly Shelton, and Matthew and Steven Hoyt.

-Our hearts have a hole with your name on it, and your time should have been much longer with us - You are finally home.
+Our hearts have a hole with your name on it and your time should have been much longer with us - You are finally home.

 Read More